joshkraft/joshkraft-blog/_posts/2020-11-03-Github-Actions-for-Data-Collection.md

 ---

 ## Summary
-In this blogpost, I will outline why **Github Actions can be useful for small-scale data collection projects**, by offering a free way to repeatedly run small data collection scripts in the cloud and push the data into a repository.
+In this blogpost, I will outline why Github Actions can be useful for small-scale data collection projects, by offering a free way to repeatedly run scripts in the cloud and push the data into a repository.
 Then, I will walk through how this tool can be used for **scraping Twitter data**, including how to **securely store API credentials** in Github.

 ## Motivation